Meet the Faculty

 Children's and Adult Tap

 Christina began teaching at CPDW in 2014, and is currently a Lecturer and Mental Health Counselor in the Psychology Department at Penn State.
 Originally from Gainesville, FL, she trained primarily at the Nina Cameron Dancenter there.
 During her college years, she served as the president of the MIT dance troupe, co-producing and choreographing their work.
 Though trained in a variety of techniques, her specialty and favorite is tap.
 She has trained with teachers all over the world, including Nancy Newell (Washington, DC), Diane Davisson (Los Angeles, CA), and Yuval Beck (Tel Aviv, Israel).
+Christina completed a tap teacher training course with Hillary-Marie and is a Certified Level I iTap Teacher.

 Children's Jazz and Lyrical